 - Continued drinking even after negative effects on your social life.

-- You still drink even though you know you might have a problem.
+- You still drink alcohol even though you know you might have a problem.

-- You have built up a tolerance and require more alcohol to feel drunk and you feel sick without it.
+- You have built up a tolerance and require a greater amount of alcohol to feel drunk and you feel sick without it.

 Do any of these symptoms sound familiar?
 Most people want to avoid the word “alcoholic”, but you have nothing to be ashamed of.
 This is a word that can actually help you.
 Acceptance is the first step in figuring out how to stop drinking.